jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 In this post, I provide an overview of Hugo/PaperMod and describe the modifications I made to the original theme in setting up this website.
 All modifications are shown via `diff` output as HTML pages in [PaperMod diff](../papermod_diff) [^10].

+Changes that I don't describe here will definitely show up in PaperMod diff, likely with comments about what they do and where I got them from if I got them from somewhere.
+I'll try to keep this post updated, but please feel free to comment if I should describe something here!

 [^10]: [PaperMod_diff](../papermod_diff)

 ### Audience